akanksha-tanu/cross-origin-request-tester/README.md

 ## Features

 - Enter a URL to check if it supports CORS
-- View the response headers and status code
+- View the status code and method response
-- Copy the response headers to the clipboard
+- Review the response headers for Preflight and actual method through browser "Inspect" tool

 ## Usage